Johnny Wilson -- Orangeburg

+Public viewing will be held from 1 to 7 p.m.
+Thursday, Nov.
+12.

-The family will receive friends at the residence of his wife, Mrs. Brenda Wilson, 611 Dusty Drive, Orangeburg, and she can be contacted by phone at 803-539-0878 or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may visit the residence of his wife, Mrs. Brenda Wilson, 611 Dusty Drive, Orangeburg.
+Condolences may also be expressed via telephone, at 803-539-0878, or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.